 Each student must provide the University Registrar's Office with a current home address, telephone number and local mailing address as well as the name, address and telephone number of a designated emergency contact.
-Students enrolling at SMU authorize the University to notify their emergency contacts in the event of a
+Students enrolling at SMU authorize the University to notify their emergency contacts in the event of a situation affecting their health, safety, or physical or mental well-being, and to provide these contacts with information related to the situation.

-Students are expected to keep current all their addresses and telephone numbers, including emergency contact details, through Access.SMU, the University's Webbased self-service system.
+Students are expected to keep current all their addresses and telephone numbers, including emergency contact details, through My SMU, the University's Web-based self-service system.
 Students may be prevented from enrolling if their information is insufficient or outdated.
 Changes to parent information should be reported by contacting records@smu.edu, and the email should include the student's full name and SMU student ID number.